-Harry Harrison is Senior Counsel in Tyson & Mendes’ San Diego office.
+Harry Harrison is a Partner in Tyson & Mendes’ San Diego office.
 His practice focuses on personal injury, employment, and the defense of entity and organization defendants involving allegations of sexual misconduct.

 Mr. Harrison has litigated hundreds of civil matters and is experienced in every component of a civil dispute from pre-lawsuit negotiations through trial and appeal.
 He has regularly handled matters in the following areas: business; personal injury, including auto accidents, premises liability, and catastrophic loss; employment litigation, including wrongful termination, discrimination, harassment, and wage and hour; construction; environmental; insurance; products liability; professional liability, including real estate, legal, accounting, and insurance; sexual tort defense; toxic tort; and class actions, including employment and consumer.